kiboschool/course-data-structures-and-algorithms/src/lessons/week-01/practice.md

 ---

-> 💡 This is your chance to put what you’ve learned into action.
+> 💡 This is your chance to put what you've learned into action.
 >
 > Try solving these practice challenges to check that you understand the concepts.
 > No submission is necessary for practice exercises.